AlexMakesSoftware/todo_django/README.md

 # README.md

 Test app for my CI/CD project (Pull N Pray).
+This was based on a training/presentation I gave at work called 'a quick intro to Django', which I've included in this project.

 ## First time setup
 Before you begin, create a python virtual environment.